tongson/taarr/README.markdown

 CFEngine, Puppet, Chef and others did not offer tangible advantages over a combination of rerun/bashing + drist.
 Cons mostly outweight the pros.
 Slow and complicated are the common complaints.

-According to the Lindy effect, shell scripts, openssh and tar will outlive these mention CM software.
+According to the Lindy effect, shell scripts, openssh and tar will outlive these mentioned CM software.

 I tried building by own Lua-based configuration management software but found the oneshot nature of shell scripts more convenient.